 2.3 Instructions for overseas assignments can be taken at our office, vie phone or email.

 - Responsibility and Communication

-3.1 Instructions can be given over the telephone, in a personal meeting at any of the venues mentioned above, or in writing via email or fax.
+3.1 Instructions can be given over the telephone, in a personal meeting at any of the venues mentioned above, or in writing via email.
 Wherever possible, instructions will be confirmed by the client in writing, thus ensuring clarity of instruction and increasing efficiency.

 3.2 Should there be any aspect of our work or service with which you are not entirely happy, which we trust will be unlikely, please raise the matter with any Director at the earliest possible opportunity.
 In writing to either our Trading Office address or via email to email@example.com.